 Age: 6 mo+

 My kids still continue to love their Gerber utensils.
 So basic.
 Inexpensive.
 Just right for kid hands.
 And so easy to find.
 They are classic.
 My 5-year-old still loves them, with no sign of stopping.
 He does not like adult utensils.
-He informs me of this fact every time I accidentally give him one.
+Anytime I accidentally give him one, he reminds me of that fact!

 These are also nice, because if you accidentally leave them places, you can replace them easily.
-I like to have a big stash.
+I like to have a big stash for that exact reason.

 3. Kiddobloom utensils